kolenaIO/kolena/docs/automations/extract-image-metadata.md

     ![Hydrated Question](../assets/images/hydrated-image-example-light.png#only-light)
     ![Hydrated Question](../assets/images/hydrated-image-example-dark.png#only-dark)
     <figcaption>Example of a Hydrated Image - Note that the
-        purple metadata indicate that they are auto-extracted </figcaption>
+        purple property indicates that they are auto-extracted </figcaption>
     </figure>

-## Available Image Metadata Properties
+## Available Image Properties

-The following properties are available for automatic image metadata extraction:
+The following properties are available for automatic image property extraction:

 | Feature Name                  | Brief Description                              |
 |-------------------------------|------------------------------------------------|